loader image

 RPSQ

 This is an empirically derived questionnaire to measure non- gastrointestinal symptoms and disorders that co-exist with IBS.
 It was developed from a systematic review of the world literature that identified non GI-symptoms and diagnoses know to have excess frequency in IBS patients.
-The psychometric properties of the questionnaires were assessed in two studies of IBS patients.
+The psychometric properties of the questionnaire were assessed in two studies of IBS patients.
 It is a measure that can be used to evaluate non-GI somatic symptoms and medical comorbidities in IBS.